I knew I was ready to switch to LED grow lights, but I had no idea which ones.

 The PhytoMAX-2 600 will give you the best results in its class, thanks to the 5 watt diodes and Black Dog's great heat management.
 You'll get better growth, higher yields and a shorter grow cycle.

-The big drawback for me was the lack of control over the spectrum.
+The big drawback for some is the lack of control over the spectrum.
 This light doesn't even have a switch for separate veg and bloom modes.
-Of course this may be a positive for some, since it means a shorter grow cycle.
+For me, this was a positive, since it means a shorter grow cycle.

 The lack of UVB light may be an issue for some people as well.
 Personally, I'm not convinced that UV-B light makes that big of a difference, but even if it does, you can always just buy separate bulbs.